 An event planner is charged with the overall planning and orchestration of both small- and large-scale events.
 These events range from parties, weddings, work retreats, street fairs, concerts, food festivals and large conventions.
 Event managers work directly with clients to execute a clear vision for the desired event.

 Perhaps you are looking to hire someone to manage an event you’re planning, or you are looking to become an event coordinator yourself.
 Either way, it is constructive to know what exactly and event manager does, so you can know whether to or not to hire one, and or whether to seek event management as a potential profession.

 Many people assume the role of an event manager is exactly that of a party planner, however, there is more involved than simply discussing décor and guests lists!

 Before an event manager can begin the planning, organizing and orchestration of an event, they must first meet with the client(s) affiliated with the proposed event.
-During a client meeting, the event manager will assess the client’s needs and formulate a proposal of how the event will look and unfold.
-This part of an event manager’s process involves lots of goal setting, research, and viability assessment.
+During a client meeting, the event planner will assess the client’s needs and formulate a proposal of how the event will look and unfold.
+This part of an event coordinator’s process involves lots of goal setting, research, and viability assessment.

 According to The Balance, the following are important questions to consider when first listening to the client and assessing their goals:

 Once the vision is set and the goal of the client well understood, an event manager and their team will need to create a clear theme by which to base all event choices, including the types of people to hire for the gig.
 The types of thing affected by ‘theme’ include: type of entertainment, type of venue, what time of year, what time of day, the overall layout of the event, whether it is standing/sitting, what food is served, the style of required attire, the type of invitations/flyers sent out, and the way in which marketing is conducted.